-ClearDAO is an object-oriented protocol for open derivatives, which enables users to control risk rationally and effectively.
+ClearDAO is an open protocol for DeFi derivatives, which enables users to control risk rationally and effectively.
 It aims to create a derivatives ecosystem, allowing users to freely assume the seller or buyer position and to easily create any financial derivatives with a controllable risk profile.
 To this end, ClearDAO exhibits the following core features:

-• Open Derivative SDK
+Open Derivative SDK